GoogleCloudPlatform/cloud-vision/ios/Objective-C/README.md

-# Image detection with iOS Device Photos
+# Cloud Vision Objective-C Sample

 This app demonstrates how to use the [Cloud Vision API](https://cloud.google.com/vision/) to run label and face detection on an image.